Erdal Nuhbasa – Law and Consulting Firm – Legal Services

 • A petition explaining the inability to obtain an online appointment

 After submitting these documents, an SMS will be sent to the registered phone number with the appointment date and time.
-On the day of the appointment, the foreign worker and employer must visit the Migration Office in person to complete the residence permit application.
+On the day of the appointment, the foreign worker and employer must visit the Immigration Office in person to complete the residence permit application.
+Since June 2025, Amnesty Applications are now being accepted by the Provincial Directorate of Migration Management located on Vatan Street in Istanbul which is known as “Vatan Caddesi Göç İdaresi”

 2. Submission of Documents at the Migration Office

 On the day of the appointment, both the employer and the foreign worker must personally visit the Migration Office to submit the required documents.
-If they cannot attend in person, they may authorize a lawyer to handle the application process on their behalf by granting a power of attorney.
+The required documents may vary depending on the specific circumstances of both the foreign national and the employer.

 3. Work Permit Application